 - 1/4 small red onion

-- 1/4 cup red onion diced
+- 1/4 cup red onion, diced

-- 1 medium jalapeno seeded and diced
+- 1 medium jalapeno, seeded and diced

-- 1 tomato seeds removed and diced
+- 1 tomato, seeds removed and diced

-- 3 rings canned pineapple diced
+- 3 rings canned pineapple, diced

-- 1/4 cup chopped cilantro
+- 1/4 cup fresh cilantro, chopped

 - Juice of 1/2 lime

-- Pinch of salt
+- Pinch salt

-- 6 small white corn tortillas heated or grilled
+- 6 small white corn tortillas, heated or grilled

-- lime wedges for drizzling
+- lime wedges, for drizzling

-Prepare the marinade: Combine all the marinade ingredients in a small saucepan.
+- Prepare the marinade: Combine all the marinade ingredients in a small saucepan.
 Bring to a boil, stirring to combine.
-Remove to a food processor and process until smooth.
+Remove to a food processor or blender and process until smooth.
 Pour into a bowl and let cool completely (can pop in the fridge to speed up the process, but be sure it is cooled before adding to the meat).

-Before cooking meat, prepare salsa by combining all ingredients in a bowl.
+- Before cooking meat, prepare salsa by combining all ingredients in a bowl.
 Stir to combine, cover and set aside.

-*Regardless of how you are cooking, the pineapple and onion will not take as long to cook as the pork, so simply remove when done and continue cooking the pork until cooked through.
+- *Regardless of how you are cooking, the pineapple and onion will not take as long to cook as the pork, so simply remove when done and continue cooking the pork until cooked through.

-To cook on BBQ: Grill pork, pineapple rings and onion quarter until pork is cooked through and pineapple and onion are nicely grilled.
+- To cook on BBQ: Grill pork, pineapple rings and onion quarter until pork is cooked through and pineapple and onion are nicely grilled.

-To cook in grill pan on stove top: Cook pork, pineapple rings and onion quarter over medium-high heat until cooked through and/or grilled.
+- To cook in grill pan on stove top: Cook pork, pineapple rings and onion quarter over medium-high heat until cooked through and/or grilled.

-To cook in the oven: Place pork, pineapple rings and onion quarter on a foil-lined baking sheet under the oven broiler, about 6-8 inches from the heat.
+- To cook in the oven: Place pork, pineapple rings and onion quarter on a foil-lined baking sheet under the oven broiler, about 6-8 inches from the heat.
 Cook until cooked through.

-Remove pork, pineapple rings and onion to a cutting board.
+- Remove pork, pineapple rings and onion to a cutting board.
 Allow pork to rest a few minutes, then, using a sharp knife, cut the pork, pineapple and onion into small slices and toss to combine.